daimonie/airflow-dbt-training/presentation/day_two.md

 12:11:38  22 of 23 PASS unique_stg_housing_prices_id .....................................
 [PASS in 0.06s]
 ```

-* How to read the test name:
+* How to read test names:

   * `not_null_stg_housing_prices_id`

     * `not_null`: test type (built-in)
     * `stg_housing_prices`: model name
     * `id`: column being tested

-* These names are automatically constructed by dbt based on your schema file.
+* dbt automatically constructs these names using the schema file.

-* Every line tells you what dbt is testing, how long it took, and whether it passed or failed.
+* Every line lists a) what dbt is testing, b) how long it took, c) pass/fail rating.

 ---

 ## After the Break: What's Next?

-* Before we dive into gold models, let's recap where we are:
+* Before we dive into **gold models**, let's have a quick recap:

   * We ingested raw data into the **bronze layer**.
   * We cleaned and enriched it in the **silver layer**.
-  * We've validated everything with **automated tests**.
+  * We've validated data with **automated tests**.

-* Now it's time for the **gold layer**:
+* The **gold layer**:

-  * This is where we build high-value outputs for reporting or dashboards.
+  * Builds high-value outputs for reporting or dashboards.
   * These are often called **data marts**.

-* Reminder: the **medallion architecture** separates:
+* Reminder: **medallion architecture** separates:

   * **Bronze** = raw source data
   * **Silver** = cleaned, joined, validated
   * **Gold** = business logic, aggregates, metrics, KPIs

 ---

-## Silver Models Overview
+## Silver Model Overview

+These two tables form the clean and standardized data foundation for the gold model.

 | `stg_housing_prices` Columns  | `stg_location_data` Columns |
 | ----------------------------- | --------------------------- |